josdejong/mathjs/docs/reference/functions/log10.md

 # Function log10

-Calculate the 10-base of a value.
+Calculate the 10-base logarithm of a value.
 This is the same as calculating `log(x, 10)`.

 For matrices, the function is evaluated element wise.